apache/kibble-1/docs/source/setup.rst

 *Apache Kibble does not currently have any releases.*
 *You are however welcome to try out the development version.*

-For the time being, we recommend that you use the ``master`` branch for testing Kibble.
+For the time being, we recommend that you use the ``main`` branch for testing Kibble.
 This applies to both scanners and the server.

 The Kibble Server can be found via our source repository at